-During the Reporting Period, 2 minor work-related injury cases were recorded by the Group, resulting in no overall loss of working days.
+During the Reporting Period, there were no work-related injury cases nor loss of working days recorded by the Group.
 In addition, no fatalities of the Group's employees have been recorded in the last three reporting years.

 Table 8 Work Injuries and Fatalities